 Erectile dysfunction is defined as the inability to achieve and maintain an erection sufficient for satisfactory sexual intercourse.
 It is estimated to affect 20 to 30 million men in the US.
 ED may result from impairment of one or most commonly, a combination of factors: psychological, neurologic, hormonal, arterial, and venous.
 More recently it has become clear that, in many cases, ED may be a "silent marker" for the later development of endothelial dysfunction and eventually, cardiovascular disease.

-Penile erection is a neurovascular event subject to psychological and hormonal modulation.
+An erection is a complex neurovascular event subject to psychological and hormonal modulation.
 Upon sexual stimulation, nerve impulses release neurotransmitters from the cavernous nerve terminals and relaxing factors from the endothelial cells in the penis.
-Resultant smooth muscle relaxation in the arteries and arterioles supplying the erectile tissue results in a several-fold increase in blood flow.
-Concomitantly, there is (b) relaxation of the sinusoidal smooth muscle within the paired corporeal bodies, facilitating rapid filling and expansion of the sinusoidal system (Figure 1).
-As a result, (c) venous plexuses located between the sinusoids and rigid tunic covering the penis are compressed resulting in almost total occlusion of venous outflow.
+Resultant smooth muscle relaxation in the arteries and arterioles (Figure 1a) supplying the erectile tissue results in a several-fold increase in blood flow.
+Concomitantly, there is (Figure 1b) relaxation of the sinusoidal smooth muscle within the paired corporeal bodies, facilitating rapid filling and expansion of the sinusoidal system.
+As a result, (Figure 1c) venous plexuses located between the sinusoids and rigid tunic covering the penis are compressed resulting in almost total occlusion of venous outflow.
 These events effectively trap the blood within the corpora cavernosa and raise the penis from flaccid to erect position.
-During full erection, the intracavernous pressure of 100 mm Hg is achieved.
+During full erection, intracavernous pressure of 100 mm Hg are achieved.
 Sensory stimulation triggers the bulbocavernosus reflex, causing the ischiocavernosus muscles to forcefully compress the blood-filled corpora cavernosa.
-During ejaculation, penile intracavernous pressures reach several hundred mm Hg.
+During ejaculation, penile intracavernous pressures can reach several hundred mm Hg .
 During this phase, vascular inflow and outflow temporarily cease.
 Detumescence results when erectile neurotransmitter release stops, when there is breakdown of second messengers by phosphodiesterases, or due to sympathetic discharge during ejaculation.

 The penis is innervated by autonomic and somatic nerves.
 In the pelvis, the sympathetic and parasympathetic nerves merge to form the cavernous nerves, which enter the corpora cavernosa, corpus spongiosum and glans penis to regulate the blood flow during erection.
 The pudendal nerve, the somatic component, is responsible for penile sensation and the contraction and relaxation of the bulbocavernosus and ischiocavernosus muscles that surround the penis.

 Nitric oxide released from nonadrenergic-noncholinergic neurotransmission and the endothelium is likely the principal neurotransmitter for penile erection.
 Within the muscle, nitric oxide activates a guanylyl cyclase that raises intracellular concentrations of cyclic guanosine monophosphate (GMP).
 Cyclic GMP in turn activates a specific protein kinase, which results in the opening of the potassium channels and hyperpolarization and causes sequestration of intracellular calcium and blocks calcium influx.
 As a result of this drop in cytosolic calcium, smooth muscle relaxation occurs leading to erection.
-On return to the flaccid state, cyclic GMP is hydrolyzed to guanosine monophosphate by phosphodiesterase type 5.
-Sildenafil, vardenafil and tadalafil are drugs currently FDA approved to treat erection dysfunction and they work by blocking phosphodiesterase enzyme activity.
+On return to the flaccid state, cyclic GMP is hydrolyzed to guanosine monophosphate by phosphodiesterase type 5 (PDE5).
+Sildenafil, vardenafil, tadalafil and other PDE5 inhibitors work by blocking phosphodiesterase enzyme activity and are currently FDA approved to treat erectile dysfunction.

 Causes of Erectile Dysfunction

 Erectile dysfunction can be classified as psychogenic, organic (neurogenic, hormonal, arterial, venous or cavernosal and drug-induced), and mixed psychogenic and organic (Table 1).
 Mixed etiologies for ED are the most common.
 Typical causes of psychogenic erectile dysfunction include performance anxiety, strained relationship, lack of sexual arousability, and overt psychiatric disorders such as depression and schizophrenia.
 Neurologic disorders such as Parkinson's and Alzheimer's diseases, stroke, and cerebral trauma often cause erectile dysfunction by decreasing libido or causing inability to initiate the erectile process.
 In men with spinal cord injuries, the degree of erectile function depends largely on the nature, location and extent of the lesion.
 Hormonally, androgen deficiency results in a decrease in nocturnal erections and decreases libido.
-However, erection in response to visual sexual stimulation is preserved in men with hypogonadism, suggesting that androgen is not essential for erection.
+However, erection in response to visual sexual stimulation is preserved in men with hypogonadism, suggesting that androgens are not essential for erection but can augment the response.
 Hyperprolactinemia of any cause results in both reproductive and sexual dysfunction due to the inhibitory action of prolactin on gonadotropin-releasing hormone secretion, resulting in hypogonadotropic hypogonadism.